-Mapping:Mapping is a process of representing the correlation between COs andPOs,COs and PSOs in the scale of 1 to 3 as follows (Table 1):
+Mapping: Mapping is a process of representing the correlation between COs and POs, COs and PSOs in the scale of 1 to 3 as follows (Table 1):

-Table 1.
-Seale of mapping between COS and 1 OS Scale 1 If the contents of course have low correlation (i.e. in agreement with the particular PO to a small extent) with the particular Programme outcome 2 If the contents of course have medium correlation (i.e. in agreement with the particular PO to a reasonable extent) with the particular Programme outcome 3 If the contents of course have strong correlation (i.e. in agreement with the particular PO to a large extent) with the particular Programme outcome
+Scale 1 If the contents of course have low correlation (i.e. in agreement with the particular PO to a small extent) with the particular Programme outcome 2 If the contents of course have medium correlation (i.e. in agreement with the particular PO to a reasonable extent) with the particular Programme outcome 3 If the contents of course have strong correlation (i.e. in agreement with the particular PO to a large extent) with the particular Programme outcome